zavok/richterm/README.md

 # Extra

-Handler is a rc script that handles richterm's link and menu events.
+`Handler` is an rc script that handles richterm's link and menu events.
 It tries to open links in appropriate programs or sends them to plumber.

-For now, two programs are provided: Dir and Gopher:
+For now, three programs are provided: `Dir`, `Gopher` and `Gemini`:

-Dir prints direcrory listing, supplied with appropriate link for every line.
+`Dir` prints direcrory listing, supplied with appropriate link for every line.

-Gopher prints gopher menus and text files from supplied gopher URL.
+`Gopher` prints gopher menus and text files from supplied gopher URL.

+`Gemini` does the same for gemini URLs.

-In addition, Handler manages primitive link history via 'Back' option in user menu.
+In addition, `Handler` manages primitive link history via 'Back' option in user menu.

 # Installation

-The usual `mk install` invocation will install richterm binary into `/$cputype/bin directory` and extra binaries and scripts into `/sys/lib/richterm/bin/...` directories
+The usual `mk install` invocation will install richterm binary into `/$cputype/bin directory` and extra binaries and scripts into `/sys/lib/richterm/bin/...` directories.

 `/sys/lib/richterm/bin/...` will be bound over `/bin` by richterm automatically.